 4.)
 Once your masterpiece is complete, the maps can be laid in a safe place to dry for 24-48 hours.
 If you want to speed up the process, you can place it on a cookie sheet inside an 200 degree oven for 2-3 hours.

 5.)
 When the dough has hardened, you’re ready to paint!
-I like washable tempura paints for this part.
-When you are finished, use a black felt tip pen to label your map.
+We use washable tempura paints for this part (I recommend these!)
+When you are finished, use a black felt tip pen (like these) to label your map.

 Once you try this you’ll want to make more!
 I hope you have found a little beauty to inspire and encourage you as you homeschool well today!

-If you liked this, I’d love for you to share it on Facebook or Instagram, or save it to your Pinterest boards for later.
-You can read more homeschool project tutorials here.
+If you liked this, I’d love for you to share it on Facebook or Instagram, or save it to your Pinterest boards for later!

 You can also find more of my handcrafts and projects in the following books by Harper Collins: